 I work with The Sleep Sense Strategy which focuses on tailormade, gentle sleep solutions to get your little one sleeping well.

 My sleep support is customised to the family I am working with.
 I provide guidance through your child’s sleep plan, every step of the way.

 I’m proud to have been trained and mentored by Dana Obleman, the Founder of the The Sleep Sense™ Program, and I share her philosophy in that all sleep work should be tailored to the family’s needs.

 My approach to improving your child’s sleep is pretty simple:

 1. I’ll give you honest information about WHY sleep is so important for your child’s well-being.
 This will give you all the motivation you need to make changes to your child’s sleep habits

 2. I’ll lay out an easy-to-follow, step-by-step plan.
 All children are different, and nobody knows your child better than you do.
-I incorporate your knowledge with my strategies to customise a sleep plan that is right for your child.
-Your sleep plan is unique, and best of all, IT WORKS!
+I incorporate your knowledge with my strategies to customise sleep support that is right for your child.
+My sleep plans are unique, and best of all, THEY WORK!

 3. I’ll tell you what you should expect along the way.
 I will show you how to measure success.
 No, you shouldn’t expect your child to sleep 12 uninterrupted hours on the first night (although it does happen!)

 4. Support Support Support!
-The support I provide is a key reason my program works.
+The support I provide is a key reason as to why my program works.
 Online programs can be great, however, sometimes you need someone in your corner to help you achieve your goals (kind of like a Personal Trainer!).